EnergyPulseLtd/splitech24iotday/WALKTHROUGH.md

   //         bmp.readPressure()
   //         bmp.readAltitude()
   //
-  //       We recommend using and modifying the previously implemented
+  //       We recommend using and modifying the previously implemented (above
-  //       functionality on lines 192 and 193.
+  //       this comment section).

   start_sending = millis();